Qabala District: Culture

 There are 16 culture houses, 31 clubs, a History culture preserve, 69 libraries, an art school, a Picture Gallery, a culture and a recreation Park, H. Aliyev Museum, Historical Ethnography Museum, Martyrs Museum and memorial house-museum of I.B.
 Gutgashinli which are branches of Historical Ethnography Museum according to Gabala region Culture and Tourism Sector.

 The main theatre is a branch of the House of Culture and named after C. Mammadguluzada.
 There are performances such as “Chinar” instrumental ensembles in Region culture house, “Zop-Zopu” dance ensemble acts in the Bum settlement culture house, and “Changi” (Udi) folklore dance ensemble acts in the Nij settlement culture house.

 There are 93 historical-cultural immovable monuments in the local area under state protection according to order #132 dated 02.08.2001 by the Cabinet of Ministers of the Republic of Azerbaijan.
 One of them is included in the list of Qabala city world important archaeological monuments according to its importance degree.
 8 architectures, 53 archaeological monuments, include the list of country important monuments, 9 architecture monuments, 16 archaeological monuments, 2 monumental and memory monuments, 4 decorative applied art monuments is included in the list of historical-cultural monuments having local importance.
 There are 122 cultural institutions in the structure of the Qabala region Culture and Tourism Sector; among them are the Historical Ethnography Museum, H. Aliyev Museum, Picture Gallery, Art school, Centralized Library system, Historical-Cultural Preserve.

 Population

-According to the State Statistics Committee, as of 2018, the population of city recorded 105,500 persons, which increased by 21,400 persons (about 25.4 percent) from 84,100 persons in 2000.
-53,700 of total population are men, 51,800 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 105,500 persons, which increased by 21,400 persons (about 25.4 percent) from 84,100 persons in 2000.
+Of the total population, 53,700 are men and 51,800 are women.
 More than 27,3 percent of the population (about 28,900 persons) consists of young people and teenagers aged 14–29.